peyrona/mingle/README.md

 # How looks it like?

 Here is how to say using _Une_ : <br>
-“when the alarm is on and any door or window is opened, then send to my Telegram the message *DANGER!
-Intruders at home*”.
+“When the alarm is on and any door or window is opened, then send to my Telegram the message 'DANGER!
+Intruders at home'”.

 ![Une language basic example](une-1st-example.png)